arthurlovekin/foveated_vision/README.md

 If the Python extension is installed, VSCode will offer some built-in Tensorboard support.
 The displayed in-line quick-start button may not work with Great Lakes, since the Python module must first be loaded (see Setup).

 However, even without the plugin you can view the board in a VSCode tab (since VSCode is a web browser).
 When you start the board, just click "Preview in editor" on the pop-up that comes up.

+## Training on Great Lakes
+Request a standard GPU Basic Desktop instance with maximum RAM and cores, and one GPU.
+It may take a few minutes to provision.

+Start the VNC viewer (recommended) or SSH (not supported).

+Make sure you have activated the environment first with `source setup.sh`.

+To train the model, run `python3 src/train_model.py`.

+Start a Tensorboard server to view results (see above).
+Model will periodically save checkpoints and run on the test set.